 The National Youth Development Agency (NYDA) can be contacted at 08600 96884.
 Visit their website at www.nyda.gov.za.
 The NYDA, together with the IDC and SEFA launched a R2.7-billion youth fund in 2014.
 Regional office contacts: Eastern Cape East London 043 704 4600, Port Elizabeth 041 503 9100 Free State Bloemfontein 051 411 9450 KwaZulu-Natal Durban 031 327 9900 Gauteng Johannesburg 011 834 7660 / 370 1800, Soweto 011 938 4101, Tshwane 012 322 1375 Limpopo Polokwane 015 294 0800 Mpumalanga eMalahleni 013 653 9400, Mbombela 013 756 0100, Secunda 017 631 9500 North West Rustenburg 014 591 9600 Northern Cape Kimberley 053 807 1020 Western Cape Cape Town 021 415 2040

 Provincial development agencies – e.g. the Limpopo Economic Development Agency, North West Development Corporation, Gauteng Growth and Development Agency (GGDA) etc – give financial assistance to co-operatives and small businesses.
-Find details of provincial bodies in the “Providers of financial services” chapter.
+Find details of provincial bodies on the “Providers of financial services” page.

 Small Enterprise Development Agency (SEDA) is an agency of the Department of Trade and Industry.
 SEDA has offices throughout the country to help the SMME with business plans, company registration, proposals for funding and more.
 Visit www.seda.org.za.